sufiun27/Multi_Store_Inventory_Management_System/README.md

 # Multi-Store Inventory Management System
-# Baed on : Object-oriented PHP, Bootstrap framework, AJAX, and JavaScript.<br>
+# Based on : Object-oriented PHP, Bootstrap framework, AJAX, and JavaScript.<br>

 Welcome to our Multi-Store Inventory Management System!
 This robust solution is designed to enhance security through domain authentication, ensuring that external users from other companies cannot access the system.
 >That can handle multiple factory sub-stores inventory from one application. <br>